Rahulsaraswat44/eCommerceBackend/README.md

 # eCommerceBackend
 eCommerce backend created with Java Spring boot and deployed with Docker and Kubernetes on a cloud environment.
+It will use a microservice architecture where services will be created in Spring boot and Communication I would be dependent upon Rest Apis.
+Later, I would also like to create certain services in Golang as well and also utilize gRPC for service to service communication in these microservices.